-IDEXX Laboratories, Inc. has included this Conflict Minerals Report as an exhibit to its Form SD for the calendar year ended December 31, 2013 as required by Rule 13p-1 under the Securities Exchange Act of 1934, as amended, and Form SD (collectively, the "Conflict Minerals Rule").
-The date of filing of this Conflict Minerals Report is June 2, 2014.
+IDEXX Laboratories, Inc. has included this Conflict Minerals Report as an exhibit to its Form SD for the calendar year ended December 31, 2014 as required by Rule 13p-1 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and Form SD (collectively, the "Conflict Minerals Rule").
+The date of filing of this Conflict Minerals Report is June 1, 2015.

 Unless the context indicates otherwise, the terms "we," "its," "us" and "our" refer to IDEXX Laboratories, Inc. and its consolidated subsidiaries.

-For 2013, we were not able to determine the origins of a portion of the necessary Conflict Minerals contained in each of our in-scope products.
-However, none of the necessary Conflict Minerals contained in our in-scope products for which we were able to determine the countries of origin were determined by us to directly or indirectly finance or benefit armed groups in the Democratic Republic of the Congo (the "DRC") or an adjoining country.
 As used herein, and consistent with the Conflict Minerals Rule, "Conflict Minerals" are columbite-tantalite (coltan), cassiterite, gold, wolframite and the derivatives tantalum, tin and tungsten, without regard to the location of origin of the Conflict Minerals.
 The terms "armed group" and "adjoining country" have the meanings contained in the Conflict Minerals Rule.